Audacity Equalization Effect Plugin Basics

 Reduce low-frequency if the voice sounds “rumbly” and muffled.

-Cutting at around 80-130 Hz can clean things up
+Drop gain around 80-130 Hz can to clean things up

 Noise is not a single frequency.
 Noise spans the entire range of human hearing.
 This means that you can’t use a simple EQ to remove noise, unless it is a very deep rumble or high hiss.
 Instead, you use the noise reduction plugin.It may be tempting to try to reduce AC mains hum with EQ but those sounds have harmonics which are tough to get without damaging the quality.